speediegq/curload/README.md

 1. Set up a web server with php and sqlite3
 2. Point it to `index.php`

-3. Create a admin primary key using `sqlite3`
+When no admin key is set up, you'll be prompted to create a primary admin key.
+The primary admin key is able to do absolutely everything, while normal admin keys are able to do everything except view and modify other administrators.

 ## Hacking